patztablook22/metacentrum-llm-quickstart/README.md

 # A quickstart LLM project for Metacentrum

-Minimal project structure to get LLMs running on Metacentrum.
+Minimal project structure to get LLMs running on Metacentrum primarily created for [NPFL101 - Competing in Machine Translation](https://ufal.mff.cuni.cz/courses/npfl101).

 ## Usage
 1. Clone the repository in any Metacentrum frontend.